Dmitry Medvedev (lieutenant general): Early life

-Medvedev was born on 21 September 1918 in Uzlovaya in Bogoroditsky Uyezd of Tula Governorate in a working-class family.
+Medvedev was born on 21 September 1918 in Uzlovaya of Tula Oblast in a working-class family.
 He graduated from 9th grade.
 In August 1935, Medvedev was in the Red Army.
 In 1937, he graduated from the 8th Odessa Pilots Military Aviation School and served in a fighter regiment in the Belorussian Military District.
 As a squadron commander in the 22nd Fighter Aviation Regiment, Medvedev fought in the Battles of Khalkhin Gol during summer 1939.
 During the battles, he reportedly made 75 sorties and shot down two Japanese fighters and a bomber while flying an I-16.
 For his achievements, Medvedev was awarded the Order of the Red Banner on 17 November and promoted to Senior lieutenant.
 At the end of 1939, he became the chief of a chemical service squadron.

 From December 1939, Medvedev fought in the Winter War as a squadron commander in the 7th Fighter Aviation Regiment, flying a Polikarpov I-153.
 The regiment was based on the then-frozen lake of Suulajärvi, engaging in missions involving ground attack and bomber escort.
 At the beginning of March 1940, Medvedev's plane was hit by antiaircraft fire and crashed.
 He returned to the front within a week and participated in the Soviet offensive on the Karelian Isthmus.